ggerganov/whisper.cpp/examples/talk-llama/README.md

 ## Building

-The `talk-llama` tool depends on SDL2 library to capture audio from the microphone.
+The `whisper-talk-llama` tool depends on SDL2 library to capture audio from the microphone.
 You can build it like this:

 ```bash
 # Install SDL2